Vivify-Ideas/laravel-acl/README.md

 ```php
 'roles' => array()
 ```
-Roles are sets of permissions that can be assigned to different users.
-Roles can have parent role and children roles that inherit their permissions.
+Roles are sets of permissions that can be assigned to different users. <!--- Roles can have parent role and children roles that inherit their permissions. (not yet implemented) -->
+Permissions based on roles are applied after general permissions, but before user specific permissions.
+This means that you can override role based permissions with user specific permissions.

 ## Usage